 Understanding how student loan interest works is essential to starting your financial life after college in a healthy way.
 Interest charges are included in your monthly loan payment and can add thousands of dollars to the amount you have to repay.
 The amount of money you borrow (the principal amount of your loan) has a big influence on how much interest you pay to a lender.
 It may be tempting to choose a longer term to lower your monthly loan payment, but you could end up paying more interest over the life of the loan than if you opted for a shorter term.

-While you could save money on interest with a simple interest loan, making a late payment could result in more interest, potentially delaying you.
-If the borrower's credit scores and student loan endorsement (if applicable) have improved, the borrower may qualify for a lower interest rate on a private student loan refinancing.
+Making late payments on simple interest loans could result in more interest, potentially delaying you.
+If your credit scores and student loan endorsement (if applicable) have improved, you may qualify for a lower interest rate on a private student loan refinancing.
 A higher APR or interest rate means more money will come out of pocket until you repay the loan in full.
 Interest on non-federal private student loans may be capitalized more frequently during grace and schooling periods.

 Getting a home loan is one of the largest loans most consumers will ever have, so it's important to consider all aspects of buying a home.
 Paying interest as it accrues each month while studying and during the six-month grace period will prevent the loan balance from rising.
 Other loans are revolving loans, which means you can borrow more month after month and make regular debt payments.
 Before refinancing federal student loans on a private student loan, borrowers must weigh the possible need for an income-based repayment plan or the desire to apply for loan forgiveness.
 Interest continues to be charged even with income-based repayment plans if you have an eligible loan under that program.